RocketChat/content-moderation/Readme.md

  docker logs moderation_api_1
  ```
  ### Note
- The model currently recognises only JPEGs and PNGs.
+ The Machine Learning model currently recognises only JPEGs and PNGs.